lapinek/platform-scripting/README.md

 The corresponding server-side script, used in the same authentication module, can [Access Client-Side Script Output Data](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-authn-client-data) via a String object named `clientScriptOutputData`.

-A server-side _JavaScript_ example might look like the following:
+A Scripted Module - Server Side script written in _JavaScript_ might look like the following:

 ```javascript
 var failure = true; // 1